sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ## Positioning API
 Cassia supports room-based Bluetooth location tracking.
 Below are the related APIs.

-**NOTE**: Before calling any positioning APIs, please call scan API for the related routers.
+**NOTE**: Before calling any positioning APIs, please call scan API for the related gateways.
 Positioning APIs are only available through Cassia AC.

-To identify the closest router a BLE device is located:
+To identify the closest gateway a BLE device is located:
 ```
 GET http://{your AC domain}/api/middleware/position/by-device/<device_mac>
 ```
 It will return {“hubMac”:”hubMac1”}, e.g. {“hubMac”:”CC:1B:E0:E0:01:47”}.

-To obtain the closest router list for all the BLE devices that the AC can detect:
+To obtain the closest gateway list for all the BLE devices that the AC can detect:
 ```
 GET http://{your AC domain}/api/middleware/position/by-device/*
 ```